moses966/moses966/README.md

 - 👋 Hi, I’m Muwawu Moses
+- 🌱 A smart-contracts engineer(Both Vyper and Solidity)
-- 👀 I’m interested in Web development using Django framework, Wagtail CMS and web3
+- 👀 A backend developer with over 4+ years in FastApi, Django and Flask.
-- 🌱 I’m currently learning Django and Wagtail frameworks
-- 💞️ I’m looking to collaborate on the Wagtail project
 - 📫 How to reach me on mosikoproducts@gmail.com

 <!---